Malham - The hollows, 'malr' means 'shaped like a sack' which pobably refers to the cove.

 Moughton - The hill with a pile of stones or a cairn (Old English)

 Muker - The small cultivated field (Old Norse)

 |Home | News | Daelnet Directory | What's New | Features | Gallery | Local Info | Books & Maps | Contact Us | Services|

-Hardraw - The shepherds' row of cottages (Old English) more places »
+Clapdale - The valley of the noisy stream (Old English) more places »

 Copyright 1995-2013 - Dales.Net